-Use one canonical URL to finish two tasks in sequence: get an immediate motor-fit estimate, then verify decision quality with evidence, boundaries, alternatives, and risk controls.
+Use one canonical URL to finish two tasks in sequence: get an immediate motor-fit estimate, then verify decision quality with evidence, boundaries, alternatives, and risk controls for vibration motor plus alias-intent requests (including `10pcs vibration motor` quantity-pack sourcing and datasheet-style 3V screening questions).

 Boundary: 2.0V to 5.0V (tool acceptance).
 10mm ERM reference PN window: 2.3V to 3.6V.